 - Step 4 – Applying for an EIN

-An LLC must apply for an Employer Identification Number (EIN) if they are a multi-member company or a single-member company that intends to file taxes as a corporation or employ others.
-An EIN may be applied for free online on the IRS website.
+An LLC must apply for an Employer Identification Number (EIN) if they are a multi-member company or a single-member company that intends to file taxes as a corporation or employ workers.
+An EIN may be applied for free on the IRS website.